ROSE 0.11.145.317

 Users seldom use this class directly, but rather call Switch::argument to declare arguments.

-Definition at line 1535 of file util/Sawyer/CommandLine.h.
+Definition at line 1531 of file Sawyer/CommandLine.h.

-#include <util/Sawyer/CommandLine.h>
+#include <Sawyer/CommandLine.h>

 Public Member Functions